 Through strategic retail leasing, Ryan negotiated an off-market lease to a new anchor tenant SuperSpar Supermarket on a 10-year initial term.
 The corporate flagship store alleviated the risk associated with the neighbourhood centre’s major tenant, which accounted for 37.9% of the asset’s NLA.

-Following the addition of a new low risk anchor tenant, Ryan was able to reduce the balance of the vacancy by introducing a new tenant Crestwood Family Dental.
-This absorbed a further 150m2 at a rental rate of $702/m2 gross + GST on a 7 year initial term, increasing the centres investment appeal.
+Following the addition of a new low risk anchor tenant, Ryan was able to reduce the balance of the vacancy by introducing a new speciality tenant.
+This absorbed a further 150m2 at a market rental rate on a 7 year initial term, increasing the centres investment appeal.

 Ryan’s understanding of tenant requirements and specific purchasing criteria from active investors led to significantly improving the asset by way of increasing occupancy, income and the leasing W.A.L.E.
 This impressed the Vendor so much so, that they entrusted him to sell the asset.